HariSekhon/Knowledge-Base/travel-consulting.md

 both hotels and airbnbs lack good parking.

 Also, if you're only going into the centres in the evenings, often you can get cheap or even free parking.

+## Driving

+### Driving Checklist

+Police may refuse you entry or blackmail you out of money if you don't have all of the following documents:

+- Passport
+- UK driver's license
+- International driver's permit (get this from the Post Office it's only around £5 but requires a passport photo)
+- insurance certificate
+- vehicle registration V5C - they will only accept physical original paper copy and do not care about proofs on your phone

+### Additional EU Driving Checklist

+Driving in the EU additionally requires:

+- breakdown kit (AA does one), including:
+  - high viz jacket (which must be available in the passenger compartment
+  - breakdown triangle
+  - headlamp converters

+Headlamp converters are basically headlamp stickers that change the glare direction of your headlamps to shine the other way because you drive on the right in Europe instead of the left like in the UK.

+Apparently the French police are likely to pull you over and fine you if you don't have these.

 ## Phones, E-Sims & Mobile Internet Access